-There are two types of customers with this objection.
+There are two types of prospects with this objection.

-- The ones who actually do not have the means to get the money, or
+- People who actually do not have the money, or

 There’s a particularly effective way to pull out this objection and determine if it is, in fact, a budget issue, or a lack of value.